This is part of my series on Mental Models to Understand Yourself

-And it’s a balancing act: sometimes you need to stay late at work, so you don’t lose your job, which means you don’t exercise, spend time with family, or work toward longterm goals.
-Other times you elect to not stay late so you can do other important things.
+It’s a balancing act: sometimes you need to stay late at work, so you don’t lose your job, which means you don’t exercise, spend time with family, or work toward longterm goals.
+Other times you elect not to stay late so you can do other important things.

 This balance also extends to the question of helping yourself versus helping others.
 Sometimes you do things to improve your well-being and ignore what others need.
-This is normal.
+Everyone makes these tradeoffs.
 There’s no shame in telling people, No, some of the time.
-In fact, I recommend spending two hours a day on stuff solely for you.
+I recommend spending two hours a day on stuff solely for you.

 Other times you focus on what other people need.
 You make time for them, validate them, and help them meet their needs.
 They benefit from this, obviously, but you do, too, because you need to be needed.
 Part of your well-being hinges on you, helping others.

 So, there you have it.
 The purpose of your life is to improve the well-being of yourself and other humans.
 Well-being encompasses many areas, including physical health, mental health, safety and security, relationships, and existential goals.
 Find a balance between what you need and what others need.
 And life will be amazing.